WilsonChen003/HDLGen/README.md

    * Print or show interface signals for design or debug

 IPXACT manipulate
-   * Read in IPXACT and add all interfaces
+   * Read in IPXACT or JSON and import all interfaces & ports
    * Show all interfaces defined in IPXACT ( for debug )
    * Translate IPXACT into JSON file ( for debug & integration)
    * Export Interface to JSON with name changing
    * Export port or remove port to/from JSON file
+   * Generator module JSON with name,interface,port for up-level integration
    * Export interface to IPXACT by name ( **abolished** )
    * Export port to IPXACT by name ( **abolished** )
    * Export standard IPXACT for current top module ( **abolished** )

 Function generation
    * Use embedded functions to generate differnt module or loigc you want
-     * Clk, Reset, Fuse, Pmu, Fifo, Async-interface, Memories etc ( flow done, can custom design )
+     * Clk, Reset, Fuse, Pmu, Fifo, Async-interface, Memories etc ( flow done, can custom design by anyone)
    * Extend your own module/logic by standard config ( in development )
 	 * config can be in Verilog, JSON, YAML, EXCEL etc.
 	 * then generate these logic with parameters by just a simple function call